 NOTE 1: If no configuration is provided, MPS for Data Transport Service applies only to the default bearer.

+Upon receipt of an MPS for Data Transport Service invocation/revocation request from the UE, the AF or the PCRF authorizes the request.
+If the UE has an MPS subscription, MPS for Data Transport Service is authorized by the AF or the PCRF, based on AF decision.
+If the Service User is using a UE that does not have an MPS subscription, the AF authorizes MPS for Data Transport Service.

+- In the case that the AF authorizes the MPS for Data Transport Service request, after successful authorization, the AF sends the MPS for Data Transport Service request to the PCRF over Rx for QoS modifications, including an indication that PCRF authorization is not needed.
+In this case, the PCRF shall not perform a subscription check for MPS for Data Transport Service requests.
+The AF also indicates to the PCRF whether the request is for invoking or revoking MPS for Data Transport Service.

-The AF authorizes MPS for Data Transport Service requests.
-Subsequently, the AF forwards the MPS for Data Transport Service request to the PCRF and indicates to the PCRF whether the request is for invoking or revoking MPS for Data Transport Service.
-The PCRF shall respond to the AF indicating that it received the AF request.
-The PCRF shall not perform any subscription check for MPS for Data Transport Service requests.
+- In the case that the AF does not authorize the MPS for Data Transport Service request, the AF sends the request over Rx to the PCRF for authorization and QoS modifications, including an indication that PCRF authorization is needed.
+In this case, the PCRF shall perform an MPS subscription check for the MPS for Data Transport Service request.
+The AF also indicates whether the request is for invoking or revoking MPS for Data Transport Service.
+The PCRF will inform the AF when the UE does not have an MPS subscription associated with the request.

-The PCRF shall at the activation of MPS for Data Transport Service over Rx, perform the same steps as described in clause 6.1.11.3 for the activation of the Priority EPS Bearer Service.
+After successful authorization by either AF or PCRF as described above, the PCRF shall, at the activation of MPS for Data Transport Service over Rx, perform the same steps for QoS modifications as described in clause 6.1.11.3 for the activation of the Priority EPS Bearer Service.

 NOTE 2: To keep the PCC rules bound to the default bearer, the PCRF can either modify the ARP/QCI of these PCC rules accordingly or set the Bind to Default Bearer PCC rule attribute.